High-technology swimwear: Advantages

 Whether high-tech fabric lines such as these give substantial advantages to swimmers is debated.
 High-technology suits can increase one's swimming speed by around 4 percent.
+Other studies suggest that high tech suits are able to reduce drag by around 4–6% and decrease energy cost by a similar amount.
+Other studies show evidence that in 50-meter races, these suits result in times that are approximately 0.5 seconds faster.
 A 2012 study, by Joel Stager of Indiana University's Counsilman Center for the Science of Swimming, reportedly found an increase of only 0.34%.
 Most of the manufacturers counter with their own studies though touting the advantages of their own individual lines overall and against their competitors.
 Different manufacturers also offer specific advantages to particular types of swimmers—for example, the LZR X is popular among freestyle sprinters for its compression, while many distance swimmers find the compression detrimental to leg muscles over the course of a longer race.
 Meanwhile, Arena suits are often preferred by breaststrokers for a looser fit, enabling better range of motion while performing a breaststroke kick.

 Cost

 The materials are sometimes very expensive (USD$300–$600 or GBP£300-£500 for a full suit), limiting their use to highly competitive and professional levels of the sport.
+Additionally, women's suits are typically much more expensive than men's suits: the TYR Avictor costs $350 for men, but $500 for women; the arena Carbon Core costs $415 for men, but $575 for women, and the Speedo LZR Pure Intent costs $400 for men but $600 for women.
 However, in recent years with the advance of technology the most basic 'high-technology swimwear' can be purchased for approximately $100 or £100.

 Records

 Prior to the start of the ban of the high-tech swimsuits at the start of 2010, estimated that over 130 world records had already been broken using the high-tech fabrics.
 Nearly every medal winner at the 2008 Summer Olympics made use of the high-tech swimwear.
 This is often seen as the catalyst behind the "technological arms race" in professional swimming competitions including the 2009 World Championships.
-World Champion American swimmer Aaron Peirsol, who swam two world record times at the 2009 World Championships, said, "A lot of us are joking that this might be the fastest we ever go, we might as well enjoy this (2009) year".
+World Champion American swimmer Aaron Peirsol, who swam two world record times at the 2009 World Championships, said, "A lot of us are joking that this might be the fastest we ever go, we might as well enjoy this (2009) year."
 Many thought the introduced regulations on high-technology swimwear would end the era of record-breaking performances in swimming, and existing world records currently beaten with the high-tech swimwear be annotated with an asterisk.
-Nearly two and a half years after FINA regulations were in place 9 records were broken at the 2012 Olympics.
+Nearly two and a half years after FINA regulations were in place nine records were broken at the 2012 Olympics.